jakub-spisak/softrobotics_algorithms/README.md

 # Soft Robotics: Exploring Algorithms from "**SOFA-DR-RL: Training Reinforcement Learning Policies for Soft Robots with Domain Randomization in SOFA Framework**"
-###Finish

 This repository is part of a **School Project** regarding **Reinforcement Learning** algorithms used in soft-robotics.
-The repository contains the results of experiments done according to "**Domain Randomization for Robust, Affordable and Effective Closed-loop Control of Soft Robots**" (Gabriele Tiboni, Andrea Protopapa, Tatiana Tommasi, Giuseppe Averta - IROS2023)[[1]](#citation-1) The results we present focus on the PPO algorithms being compared to RF-DROPO.
-Our experiments are meant to validate the results of the original creators.
+The repository contains the results of our experiments done based on "**Domain Randomization for Robust, Affordable and Effective Closed-loop Control of Soft Robots**" (Gabriele Tiboni, Andrea Protopapa, Tatiana Tommasi, Giuseppe Averta - IROS2023)[[1]](#citation-1) The results we present focus on the PPO algorithms and ,additionally, we compare our results with the RFDROPO algorithm of the original creators.
+Our experiments are meant to validate the results from the original work.
 For additional info on their experiment, please visit their [Site](https://github.com/andreaprotopapa/sofa-dr-rl).
 ## Abstract
 ###Finish dano skusobny komit